 |Canon 5D Mark II||Full Frame||21.0||5616||3744||1080/30p||23.7||11.9||1815||79|

 |Canon 1Ds Mark II||Full Frame||16.6||4992||3328||none||23.3||11.3||1480||74|

 Many modern cameras cannot only take still pictures, but also record videos.
 The T2i indeed provides for movie recording, while the 5D does not.
 The highest resolution format that the T2i can use is 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 5D and the T2i are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 5D offers a wider field of view (96%) than the one in the T2i (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 5D has a higher magnification (0.71x vs 0.54x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 5D and Canon T2i along with similar information for a selection of comparators.

 One feature that is present on the 5D, but is missing on the T2i is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The 5D writes its imaging data to Compact Flash cards, while the T2i uses SDXC cards.